Bitcoin-com/developer.bitcoin.com/src/data/docs/cashscript/language.md

     }
 }
 ```

+A contract file may start with a pragma directive to indicate the language version the contract was written for.
+This ensures that a contract is not compiled using the wrong compiler version, which could be a cause of unintended effects.
+The pragma directive follows regular [semantic versioning rules](https://semver.npmjs.com/).

 A contract in CashScript is a collection of functions that can be used to spend the funds that are locked in this contract.
 These contracts can be instantiated using the contract's parameters, and their functions can be called by specifying the correct function parameters.
 The example used above is a simple value transfer that can be claimed by the recipient before a certain timeout, after which it can be reclaimed by the original sender.
 To instantiate this contract, the public keys of the sender and recipient should be passed as well as a timeout in the form of a block number.